Newington, Oxfordshire: Archaeology

 Archaeological work in the grounds of Newington House in the early 1980s and the latter half of the 2000s revealed extensive medieval occupation including at least one smithy.
 Some residual ancient Roman pottery was recovered from medieval pits, indicating that there may have been a Roman farm or similar in the area.
 Newington is about 3 mi from the Roman town of Dorchester on Thames.

-The earliest in situ remains are evidence for plots from after the Norman conquest of England, indating from the late 11th and early 12th centuries.
+The earliest in situ remains are evidence for plots from after the Norman Conquest of England, dating from the late 11th and early 12th centuries.
 These may have been agricultural enclosures, such as paddocks, but were probably laid out as house-plots for tenants.
 By the early 12th century it seems that a smithy was built within one of the plots, followed in the 13th century by a larger smithy built on stone footings.
 This smithy was in use until the 14th century when it fell into disuse.
 Whether smithing was carried out elsewhere in Newington is still unknown, but by the 15th century the plot where the smithy formerly existed had been dug over and used for the disposal of rubbish.
 There is a 14th-century reference to Andrew le Smith from the attached hamlet of Brightwell; probably Britwell Prior.

 Manor

-The Domesday Book valued Neutone (Newington) at £11 in the reign of King Edward the Confessor (1042–66) and £15 in 1086.
+The Domesday Book valued Neutone (Newington) at £11 in the reign of King Edward the Confessor (1042–1066) and £15 in 1086.
 Early in the 11th century, a manor in the northern part of Berrick was joined to the parish of Newington.

 [The manor] "fell into the hands of King Canute 'through forfeiture of a certain thegn'.
 It was begged of the King by his wife, Emma, and she passed it to the monks of Canterbury.
 This transaction swelled the parish of Newington which was a peculiar of the Archbishop of Canterbury".